FMF Beach Soccer Arena: Usage

-The FMF Beach Soccer Arena in Chișinău serves as a versatile venue, accommodating sports events like beach soccer, international tournaments such as the Euro Beach Soccer League.
+The FMF Beach Soccer Arena in Chișinău serves as a venue, accommodating sports events like beach soccer, international tournaments such as the Euro Beach Soccer League.

 It was the main venue for both Socca EuroCup events held in 2023 and 2024.

+The arena hosted a round of the Euro Beach Soccer League in both 2025 and 2026, as well as a round of the 2026 Women's Euro Beach Soccer League.

 It also hosted various cultural performances like concerts by Alternosfera, community engagement, and global sports recognition.